dward2/BME547/Resources/virtual_machines.md

 allows you to access and interact with the Linux VM.
 There are a variety of options for SSH clients.
   + For macOS and Windows, there is a built-in SSH client you can run from the Terminal/CMD/GitBash window.
-Type `ssh user@hostname` where `user` is the user account to be accessed and `hostname` is the name of the server.
+    + Type `ssh user@hostname` where `user` is the user account to be accessed (usually your Duke NetID) and `hostname` is the name of the server.
 For
       example: `aa123@vcm-1111.vm.duke.edu`.
+    + At the first access,  you may be asked to verify the authenticity of the host.
+Type `yes` if you are sure you entered the correct VM address.
+      The connection will be closed and you will need to connect again.
+    + Upon connecting, you will be prompted for your password.
+This is your Duke NetID password.
+You will not see any characters in the terminal when typing your password.
+Enter your password followed by "Enter".
-Then, login to your VM using your NetID and password.
-You will now see your virtual machine linux prompt.
+    + You will now see your virtual machine linux prompt.
       Typing `exit` at the prompt will close the connection to the VM and return you to your local command line prompt.
   + For Windows, a variety of free, third-party software exists, including:
     ++ PuTTY, <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>
     ++ MobaXterm, <https://mobaxterm.mobatek.net/>